bredelings/BayesianEstimatorSelfing/README.md

 ```

 ### Fix a variable to a constant
+If you know the value of a variable, you can fix it to a constant:
 ```
   let {tau = 1.0};
 ```

 ### Place a subjective prior on a variable
+This is best avoided:
 ```
   tau <- beta 2.0 8.0;
 ```